-On the morning of April 20, 2012, the USSS informed the White House of what they characterized as a "rumor" that an individual associated with the White House advance team, Jonathan Dach, may have also had an overnight guest at his hotel room.
+On the morning of April 20, 2012, the USSS informed the White House that an individual associated with the White House advance team, Jonathan Dach, may have also had an overnight guest at his hotel room.
+The USSS characterized this information as a "rumor" that USSS personnel who were in Cartagena had learned during the course of the investigation into improper conduct of USSS personnel.

-In response, the White House Counsel requested that USSS provide her with any information that the USSS uncovered suggesting that White House staff or volunteers may have engaged in inappropriate conduct on the trip.
+In response, the White House Counsel requested that USSS provide her with any information that the USSS uncovered suggesting that White House staff or volunteers may have engaged in inappropriate conduct on the trip.=C2◆